 With so many different types of hostas to choose from, it's easy to create a beautiful shade garden that contains nothing but hostas.
 If you do this, you'll want cultivars that are different enough to be interesting, yet similar enough to look like they belong together.
 Strive for a tapestry of foliage with repeating shapes and colors.

 As a general rule, large plantings of hostas should include mostly solid greens and blues.
 Create visual interest with variations in leaf sizes and textures.
-You’ll also want to incorporate some plants with variegated foliage, making sure it echoes the same green and blue hues.
+You’ll also want to incorporate some plants with variegated foliage, making sure to echo the same green and blue hues.

 Hostas with yellow foliage (both solid and variegated) add bright, unexpected color in the landscape.
 They’re best used as accent plants or grouped into drifts that snake their way through other plantings.